emilyalice2708/mario-lua/README.md

 ## About

 Mario game built using Lua and Love for the Game Track of the Harvard Online CS50 Intro to Computer Science course.
-This project is an addition to the distribution code given by the course.
+This project is an addition to the distribution code provided by the course.

 ## Course Objectives and Specification